abhishekjakhar/cracking-javascript/docs/performance.md

 sidebar_label: Performance
 ---

+## What is a web worker?
+When would you use one?

 ## Explain Debouncing

 Debouncing enforces that a function not be called again until certain amount of time has passed without it being called.